-As of March 31, 2009, our marketable securities consisted of \$8.5 million of auction rate securities, which are variable rate debt instruments, having long-term maturities (with final maturities up to October 2034), but whose interest rates are designed to reset through an auction process, at intervals ranging from seven to 35 days.
+As of June 30, 2009, our marketable securities consisted of \$7.5 million of auction rate securities, which are variable rate debt instruments, having long-term maturities (with final maturities up to October 2034), but whose interest rates are designed to reset through an auction process, at intervals ranging from seven to 35 days.
 We had investments in marketable securities of \$9.4 million as of December 31, 2008.
 All of our auction rate securities are high quality municipal obligations which have high investment grade ratings or otherwise are backed by high investment grade rated insurance agencies.
-During the first quarter, we sold \$1.0 million of these auction rate securities at face value.
-An additional \$1.0 million has been sold in April 2009; this is included in "Prepaid Expenses and Other" in our consolidated balance sheet.
-The remaining \$7.5 million has been classified as a noncurrent asset on the consolidated balance sheet as we have the intent and ability to hold these securities until the market for auction rate securities stabilizes or until the issuer refinances the underlying security.
+During the first six months of 2009, we sold \$2.0 million of these auction rate securities at face value.
+During July 2009, we were informed that an additional \$1.0 million will be sold during the third quarter of 2009; this is included in "Prepaid Expenses and Other" in our consolidated balance sheet.
+The remaining \$6.5 million has been classified as a noncurrent asset on the consolidated balance sheet as we have the intent and ability to hold these securities until the market for auction rate securities stabilizes or until the issuer refinances the underlying security.